 Well, there's hope for Dr. London then.

-I mean, the next thing I know she'll be voting for Donald Trump.
+I mean, the next thing I know, she'll be voting for Donald Trump.

-I can definitely say never Trump.
+I definitely say never Trump.

-It will used to be sixty bucks.
+What used to be $60.

 Look at some of the other meds.